 On your housing application, if you wish to live in the Substance Free Community, select "Yes".
 If you do not want to live in the Substance Free, select "No".
-If you have no preference, select "No preference".
-Remember, selecting no preference means that you can be placed in the Substance Free Community.

 The Arts Community at Duke University is a place for first-year students with a shared interest in music, dramatic performance, and artistic expression.
 The community offers students the opportunity to attend performance events, perform or display artwork, and participate in performance-related community service activities.

 On your housing application, if you wish to live in the Arts Community, select "Yes".
 If you do not want to live in the Arts Community, select "No".
-If you have no preference, select "No preference".
-Remember, selecting no preference means that you can be placed in the Arts Community.

 The Focus Program

 The Focus Program offers students an engaged, close-knit social and academic community that encourages the building of friendships.
 The community provides late night discussions, intellectual explorations, and academic assistance from friends and scholars.
 Students in the Focus Program will live in a cluster in the same residence hall during their first semester.
 Students participating in the program during the spring semesters will not live with their cluster, but will keep their assigned residence for the year.
 First-year students should complete a housing request form that identifies specific housing preferences, including roommate requests.
-More information about The Focus Program can be found on The Focus Program website.
+More information about The Focus Program can be found on their website.